komal262/groupF_Assignment_2/README.md

    - Function: `calculateCube`
      - Calculates the cube of a given number.
      - Input: Any number
      - Output: Cube of the given number

+ **Sidham Kour**
+   - Function: `reverseString`
+     - Reverses the given string.
+     - Input: Normal string
+     - Output: Reversed string